 People in Need has been supporting political prisoners for almost 20 years.
 Most place great value in the moral significance of this, and the knowledge that the world beyond their bars has not forgotten them.

 “My father was the only member of the family earning.
-When he was arrested for his work defending human rights, it was hard for us to meet the family's expenses, not to mention his needs in jail.
+When he was arrested for defending human rights, it was hard for us to meet the family's expenses, not to mention his needs in jail.
 People in Need helped us not only financially, but morally.”

 20 year old Alex (name changed for safety reasons), whose father was sentenced to 7 years in jail for political reasons.

-All amounts are shown in Czech Crowns.
+All amounts are shown in Euros.

 Classrooms are being filled with ever more students of varying needs.
 Every child needs an individual approach, in order to develop their potential and to be successful.
 Teaching assistants help not only the disadvantaged, but every child in the class.
 Schools, teachers, parents and pupils need not find themselves alone in their diversity if a teaching assistant is there to act as a partner.